aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/days-of-judgement-new-year-days/hoshana-rabbah/wenn-eine-frau-den-stiel-vom-esrog-ausbeist-when-a-woman-bites-the-pitom-from-the-etrog-by-yehoshua-heshil-miro-1829.html.md

 <hr />

-"Wenn eine Frau den stiel vom Esrog ausbeißt" was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaicher Religion</em></a>.
-In the original 1829 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaicher Religion</em>, it appears as teḥinah №51, on pp. 73-74.
+"Wenn eine Frau den stiel vom Esrog ausbeißt" was written by Yehoshua Heshil Miro and published in his anthology of teḥinot, <a href="/?p=41365">בית יעקב (Beit Yaaqov) <em>Allgemeines Gebetbuch für gebildete Frauen mosaischer Religion</em></a>.
+In the original 1829 edition, תחנות <em>Teḥinot ein Gebetbuch für gebildete Frauenzimmer mosaischer Religion</em>, it appears as teḥinah №51, on pp. 73-74.
 In the 1835 edition, it appears as teḥinah №52, on pp. 91-92.
 In the 1842 edition, it appears as teḥinah №55, on pp. 96-97.

 This transcription was derived by proofreading the output of Tesseract-OCR with its Fraktur script training data.
 This translation was derived by proofreading the output of the translation tools of DeepL and Google. --Aharon Varady